 · Industrial Equipment

-Delrin is suitable in manufacturing gears, bearings, fan blades, farm equipment, as well as many other industrial components.
+Delrin is suitable for manufacturing gears, bearings, fan blades, farm equipment, as well as many other industrial components.

 · Consumer Appliances

 Delrin parts are present on a wide array of consumer goods, like handles of appliances, clips, zippers, valves, etc.